How to stop accidental impact-washing in your charity: impact measurement made simple

 - Mar 6, 2025

-- 2 min read
+- 3 min read

-Updated: Jan 3
+Updated: Jan 22

-1. Name your "North Star" outcome
+1) Name your north star outcome

-2. Co-create the proof
+2) Co-create the evidence

 Buy-in doesn’t happen at a board meeting; it happens on the frontline.
-Ask your staff and the people you support what "better" actually looks like to them.
+Ask your staff and the people you support what better actually looks like to them.

-3. Choose metrics that matter (not just ones that flatter)
+3) Choose metrics that matter

-4. Move training into the real world
+4) Move training into the real world

-Ditch the long slide decks and the data theory.
+Swap long slide decks and the data theory.
 Show your team how to use data to solve a problem they had yesterday.

 Try this: In your next team meeting, look at one piece of data together and ask: "Does this help us make a better decision for next week?"

-5. Be ruthless with "dead" data
+5) Be disciplined with ‘dead’ data

 Try this: Mark your calendar now for a data tidy in six months' time.